If your pet goes missing, it can be a very worrying time, but there are things you can do and services you can turn to for help.

 Report your lost or stolen pet to your local vets.
 The more information you can provide, the better, as it will increase your chances of finding your pet quickly.
 Most vets keep a Lost and Found book, and may also allow you to put up posters in the practices most local to you.
 Provided your pet is microchipped, your vet may also be contacted should anyone find them.

 There are a number of good online pet registration services, many of which give you free registration of your pet plus free access to their database.

-The services’ central pet register databases help to find missing cats and dogs that have often just wandered off, and tend to work by providing the pet with a unique identification number which can be engraved on the pet’s collar, or on an ID tag.
+Pet register databases help to find missing cats and dogs that have often just wandered off, and tend to work by providing the pet with a unique identification number which can be engraved on the pet’s collar, or on an ID tag.
 They are also in touch with a number of rescue and shelter organisations.

-Website visitors can log in and list their pet as missing, and check the site around the clock to see if their pet has been found.
+Website visitors can login and list their pet as missing, and check the site around the clock to see if their pet has been found.